Chinese Intellectual property rights

 - Appoint a local agent in your country to handle your trademark registration

-Appoint an agent from your own country, with a successfully track record of Chinese trademark registration.
+Appoint an agent from your own country, with a successful track record of Chinese trademark registration.
 They in turn, will appoint a Chinese agent; only a Chinese licensed agent can make the application to the Chinese authorities.

 Your local agent, should also have access to the trademark registration database in China and therefore will be able to make checks on what is already registered.
 This will save time and money with trademark submission for trademarks already registered in China.

 You can appoint a local Chinese agent directly.
 This is only recommended if you know the Chinese agent directly and have a successfully trading relationship.

 The trademark registration is straightforward processes in China.
 Get the trademark ownership wrong and it can stop you trading in China and the loss of any investment you made in China.